 -Listening and Following Directions: Actively listening to others and following multi-step instructions in classroom and social settings.

--Expressing Feelings Appropriately: Using words to express emotions and needs to promote students self confident.
-Problem-Solving with Peers:
+-Expressing Feelings Appropriately: Using words to express emotions and needs instead of actions like yelling or grabbing.

 -Showing Empathy and Kindness: Recognizing others' feelings and offering comfort, encouragement, or help when appropriate.